matchmakeredlabs/matchmakeredlabs.github.io/_cards/card8.md

 As a result of MatchMaker Education Labs’ rich matching technology, all parties in a competency-based value chain win:

-1. Your Company or Organization recieves ACTIONABLE insights; in turn, is able to nimbly meet or even exceed down-stream requirements.
+1. Your Company/Jurisdiction/Organization/Audience recieves ACTIONABLE insights; in turn, is able to efficiently and effectively respond to down-stream requirements.
-2. Your Customer or Jurisdiction or Audience recieves ACTIONABLE insights; in turn, is able to nimbly meet or even exceed down-stream requirements.
+2. Your Customer/Jurisdiction/Organization/Audience recieves ACTIONABLE insights; in turn, is able to efficiently and effectively respond to down-stream requirements.
-3. The Human Being (Learner, Candidate, Hiring Manager,  ).
+3. The Human Being (The Learner, The Candidate, The Employee, ETC.)recieves ACTIONABLE insights; in turn, is able to efficiently and effectively THRIVE!

 Win - Win - Win